9/16/2020

 Raj Subramanian

-Well, let me start and then what Brian, Henry can add.
+Well, let me start, and then what Bree and Henry can add.
 I think this is going to be a peak like none other, but we believe that we have now the capabilities and the flexibility to do a lot.
-I think the number one thing that the customer is now looking for is capacity and we're working strategically with them to make sure that we can deliver that.
-Again, having operations seven days a week helps a lot here too and the technology that we have.
-So between the flexibility that we have in our infrastructure that we put together with the technology that we have and the customer solutions we put together, we think we're going to manage to the speak quite well.
-Let me turn to Bri for her comments.
+I think the number one thing that the customer is now looking for is capacity, and we are working strategically with them to make sure that we can deliver that.
+Again, having operations seven days a week helps a lot here, too, and the technology that we have.
+So between the flexibility that we have in our infrastructure that we put together with the technology that we have and the customer solutions we put together, we think that we're going to manage to do this quite well.
+Let me turn it over to Brie for her comments.

 speaker